 With 350 RPM and 1750 RPM machines are much harder to control when screening wood floors.
-A better choice would be a machine that spins at 175 RPM like The Clarke RS-16 rotary sander.
+A better choice would be a machine that spins at 175 RPM like The American Sanders RS-16 rotary sander.

 The slower speed of 175 RPM allows the mechanic more control during operation and less chance the machine will “kick out” or “get away” from the mechanic.
 On a related note, 175 RPM is slow enough that burnishing the floor is no longer a threat so long you make sure that you’re not using screens, buffing pads, or sandpaper past their prime.

 Reason #3: More power